 Master's Degree with specialty training in Addictions or equivalent training and experience.

 Substance use related license or specialty or background with addictions and recovery.
-(MFT, LCSW, CADC, CSAC, Master's of Addiction, etc.).
+(LCSW, CADC, CSAC, Master's of Addiction, etc.).

 Employment is subject to a criminal background check and pre-employment physical.